-The context of this incidental citation of the Ark's remains has to do with a certain royal family (the King and Queen of Adiabene) who converted to Judaism.
-In the immediate context of the above citation, Monobazus, the man who converted, gives his son, Izates the land of Carron.
-The clues given as to the location of the Ark's remains in this passage are ambiguous.
+Bridge Ruins on Tigris River in Vicinity of Cudi Dagh 1911 Courtesy of explorer Gertrude Bell converted, gives his son, Izates the land of Carron.
+The clues given as to the location of the Ark's remains in this passage are not unequivocal.
 The remains are said to be somewhere in a country called Carron which must be found in the greater country of Adiabene.
 Why?
 Because the king could not have given what was not his, therefore, Carron must be found within Adiabene.

 It is fairly certain that Adiabene is bounded by the Tigris on the west and the Upper (north) and Lower (south) Zab Rivers.
 Today this would be northeastern Iraq.
 The land of Carron presents some difficulties.
 It is mentioned only by Josephus.
-There does seem to be some doubt about the text here since the Loeb edition emends the text to read "Gordyene" where the same "Carron" is mentioned elsewhere in Antiquities.
-35 If this is the case, then Josephus is not giving us a second location for the remains of Noah's Ark.
+There does seem to be some doubt about the text here since the Loeb edition emends the text to read "Gordyene" where the same "Carron" mentioned elsewhere in Antiquities.
+If this is the case, then Josephus is not giving us a second location for the remains of Noah's Ark.
 He may have associated Adiabene with Gordyene since they were next to each other.
 There is precedent for this.
 Pliny, a Roman author and contemporary of Josephus, places the city of Nisibis in Adiabene when it is actually located to the west of Gordyene (Natural History, 6.16).
 It is interesting to note also that Hippolytus (2nd Century) agrees.
 He says, "The relics of the Ark are ... shown to this day in the mountains called